Misha-te/Music-recommender-simulation/model_card.md

 - Cases where the system overfits to one preference
 - Ways the scoring might unintentionally favor some users

+**Weakness I discovered during my experiments:** My recommender is surprisingly *insensitive* to how I tune it.
+When I doubled the weight on energy and halved the weight on genre, the scores every song received changed, but the actual **ranking barely moved** — the top one or two "most-loved" songs stayed exactly where they were, and for the Chill Lofi listener the entire top-5 order didn't change at all.
+In other words, the change made the recommendations *different in number but not in order*.
+This happens because the catalog is small and clustered: the best matches already agree on genre, mood, *and* the numeric features at once, so no reasonable reweighting is enough to knock them off the top.
+The bias this hides is that the system looks like it's "learning" from my weight choices when it really isn't — a listener whose true favorite is ranked #4 would almost never see it promoted no matter how I adjust the percentages, because the same crowd-pleasers keep winning by default.

 ---

 ## 7. Evaluation